 - Reader's Digest

-- West Coast Living Canada (blog) – Make sure to read the comment section of this particular post, for there are even more ghost stories from the Empress Hotel
+- West Coast Living Canada (blog) – Read the comment section of this post, for there are even more ghost stories from the Empress Hotel.

 - Flight Centre Travel Blog